open-ephys/commutator-docs/source/coax-commutator/quick-start-guide/index.rst

       supercapacitor bank that prevents the motor from loading the USB port.
 This can take up to 30 seconds to complete.

 #.
-Position the commutator to ensure there is nothing preventing the
+Position the commutator on a table and ensure there is nothing preventing
-   commutator's gears from rotating freely.
+   the commutator's gears from rotating freely.

 #.
 Download and run the following .bonsai file (also known as a "workflow") for
    controlling the commutator using key presses: